Can I Claim My Abdominoplasty on Medicare?

 - Alternatively, you can just use the search function to find your procedure.

-- Further, if there is no valid Medicare code to your procedure, your health fund won’t cover the procedure either.
+- Further, if there is no valid Medicare code for your procedure, your health fund won’t cover the procedure either.

-What to expect claiming a Tummy Tuck Medicare Rebate & Private Health Fund subsidy:
+What to Expect When Claiming an Abdominoplasty Medicare Rebate & Private Health Fund Subsidy:

 - There will be a lot of paperwork if you are eligible for a rebate

-- Criteria is very strict and you may not meet eligibility criteria
+- Criteria are very strict, and you may not meet eligibility criteria

 - Some health funds cover some hospitalisation costs (not all), but there is no guarantee